gbgar/Wordlint/README.md

 ##Linting Options

-\-d, \-\-distance *INT | FLOAT*
+\-w, \-\-words *INT*

-    Specify maximum intervening distance between returned word-pairs. **If the type of lint is either "word" or "line", an integer must be used**, while a "percentage" check will accept a float value.
-Ignored if -a is used.
+    Specify maximum intervening distance between returned word-pairs measuring by word count.
+This may intersect with the --lines and --percent options, but is ignored if -a is provided.
 Default is 250.

-\-t, \-\-type *word|line|percentage*

-    Specify type of lint to perform, which affects which the calculation of intervening distance between word pairs.
-Options are:

-        - word (default)
-        - line
-        - percentage

-    A word-type check will define a word's "position" as it's word count, while a line check uses the line number on which a word is found.
-A percentage check sets this value according to a word's count divided by the total count of words in the input.
+\-l, \-\-distance *INT*
+    Specify maximum intervening distance between returned word-pairs measuring by line count.
+This may intersect with the --words and --percent options, but is ignored if -a is provided.
+Default is 0 (off).

+\-p, \-\-percent *DOUBLE*
+    Specify maximum intervening distance between returned word-pairs measuring by percentage of words.
+This may intersect with the --words and --lines options, but is ignored if -a is provided.
+Default is 0 (off).

-\-w ,\-\-wordlength *NUMBER*
+\-m ,\-\-matchlength *NUMBER*

-    Specify minimum length of words to be matched, i.e. to reduce hits for "there".
+    Specify minimum length of words to be matched, i.e. to reduce hits for "the".
 	Default is 5.

 ##Filters